PierreSenellart/provsql/doc/TODO/window-functions.md

 2. Linear-size circuits for running aggregates: worth the change in the evaluators from the start, or only once the quadratic form has shown its limits?
-For a top-k (`LIMIT k`, `rank() <= k`), a circuit of `O(n·k)` gates, "exactly j of the first i rows are present" for `j < k`, is deterministic and decomposable, and would replace the quadratic prefix counts.
+For a top-k (`LIMIT k`, `rank() <= k`), a circuit of `O(n·k)` gates, "exactly j of the first i rows are present" for `j < k`, would replace the quadratic prefix counts.
+It is deterministic, and decomposable only when the annotations of the rows share no input (a top-k directly over a tuple-independent table); after a join, it is a polynomial circuit whose probability still needs knowledge compilation.
+In absorptive semirings where ⊗ distributes over ⊖, the same size is reached in the semiring itself, through the sums S_C of the worlds of size C and their include/exclude recurrence (`SC_recurrence`, `atMost_eq_S_monus_S` in the Lean library).